-This isn’t just a requirement set down by the bank, the Department of Veterans Affairs does not approve VA loans for those with no Certificate of Eligibility.
+This isn’t just a requirement set down by the bank.
+The Department of Veterans Affairs does not approve VA loans for those without a Certificate of Eligibility.
 The VA requires the veteran to sign and complete VA Form 26-1880, Request for a Certificate of Eligibility.

-According to the VA official site at VA.gov, “You can apply for a Certificate of Eligibility by submitting a completed VA Form 26-1880, Request For A Certificate of Eligibility For Home Loan Benefits, to the Winston-Salem Eligibility Center, along with proof of military service.
+According to the VA’s official site, “You can apply for a Certificate of Eligibility by submitting a completed VA Form 26-1880, Request For A Certificate of Eligibility For Home Loan Benefits, to the Winston-Salem Eligibility Center, along with proof of military service.
 In some cases it may be possible for VA to establish eligibility without your proof of service.
 However, to avoid any possible delays, it’s best to provide such evidence.”

 But not every application of eligibility can be worked using Web LGY.
 If the borrower doesn’t have enough information in his or her military records that can be accessed electronically, Web LGY may not be able to approve the application.
 This may be true in cases where the borrower is new to the military, recently discharged or there was a problem getting the applicant’s data entered into the system due to any number of factors.